joshua-mo-143/joshmo.ooo/content/blog/2024-08-18-why-i-use-qdrant-for-rag.md

 - Pinecone's Rust SDK is currently in alpha at the moment, and doesn't have full functionality.
 This is somewhat painful as it means I have to switch to Python or another language just to use Pinecone... not ideal.
 - How am I supposed to do local dev testing if there is no Docker image for me to pull?

 Pinecone being closed-source is neither here nor there, but having to register just to do anything is already a non-starter for me personally.
-However, the RBAC feature of Pinecone is something that Qdrant lacks and could maybe benefit from.
-Though if you're using Qdrant from AWS Marketplace, you probably don't need to worry about this.

 ## Final thoughts